23 Best Italian desserts in Italy To Go For

 Bombolini doughnuts are typically served for breakfast along with espresso and cappuccino in bars.
 They are also sold on beaches in seaside towns.

-Deep-friend and cream-filled Italian bombolini doughnuts resemble krapfen from neighboring Austria.
+Deep-fried and cream-filled Italian bombolini doughnuts resemble krapfen from neighboring Austria.

 21. BUDINO – Famous Italian pudding